Tag Archive for: engagement photos

 Bozeman Portrait Photography Engagement Couple Sunflowers Madison River

-We decided to photograph their engagement photos in a spot near and dear to them, the Madison River.
+As avid flyfishing and river people, we decided to photograph their engagement photos in a spot near and dear to them, the Madison River.

-We loaded up Sky’s drift boat and cast off into the current.
+When we arrived at the put in, we loaded up Sky’s drift boat and cast off into the current.

 As we floated downstream, we stopped to take photos along the way.
 It was an absolutely fine way to spend an afternoon – floating a blue ribbon trout stream and documenting the love.
-This couple tie-the-knot in two weeks!
+This couple tie the knot in two weeks!
 I am so excited for them.
 Congrats you guys! -Mike

 Hyalite Canyon Winter Engagement Photo Session of Heather & Andrew

-A few weeks back I got to meet and photograph Heather & Andrew for their winter engagement photo session at Hyalite Canyon outside of Bozeman, Montana.
-I’ll be photographing their 2016 wedding day at Chico Hot Springs next April and while they were in town for Thanksgiving with family, we found a window of time to drive to the nearby majestic rocky mountain canyon.
-The snow had just recently fallen a couple days before and now cast a white blanket across the surrounding Hyalite Reservoir and Gallatin National Forest.
-It was a cool ice covered scene to explore.
+I’ll be photographing their 2016 wedding day at Chico Hot Springs next April.
+While they were in town for Thanksgiving with family, we found a window of time to drive to the nearby majestic rocky mountain canyon.
+The snow had just recently fallen a couple of days before and now cast a white blanket across the surrounding Hyalite Reservoir and Gallatin National Forest.
+It was a cool ice-covered scene to explore.
 With the mixed overcast clouds, I was able to play with the cooler winter color palette of the Montana landscape.
-These two were a lot of fun.
-I appreciate a wedding couple that is up for an adventure.
-I’m looking forward to documenting their wedding celebration this Spring.
-Congrats on your engagement you guys! -Mike

-The other day I was able to meet up with my wedding clients Courtney and Jordi from Big Sky to make some engagement photos of them before their wedding happening later this summer.
 Rainy, springtime Montana weather had unfortunately postponed our two prior meetups.
 Alas, we finally found our weather window and spent some time utilizing the green Montana landscape and abundant wildflowers around Peet’s Hill and the surrounding bike trail system.
 We rode our bikes around to different spots.
-These two were all about having an adventure.
-I’m looking forward to documenting their big day later this summer.
-Congrats on your engagement you guys! -M
+These two were all about having an adventure during their Peets Hill Engagement Photos session.

-Wedding season is upon us here in the Big Sky state and I’ve been having a lot of engagement photo sessions lately.
-Last week I met up with Bobbi Jean and Chris at the Triple Tree trailhead in Bozeman Montana to photograph their engagement photo session.
-Engagement photos sessions come complimentary with all of my wedding collections.
-I like it because it gives me and my clients a chance to get to know one another before their wedding day and make some fun photos in the process.
-The two brought along their dogs as we hiked and explored the popular Bozeman trail system.
-Knowing Chris worked as a logger and Bobbi Jean as an employee of Yellowstone National Park, I wanted to photograph them in their element.
-From their, we ventured over to the wood shop of Montana Wildwoods artist and friend Tom Benedict where we played amongst his juniper tree sculptures.
-These two were great and I’m looking forward to photographing their wedding at the Old Faithful Inn later this summer.
-A fun day. -M
+Bobbi Jean and Chris brought along their dogs as we hiked and explored the popular Bozeman trail system during their Triple Tree Trail Engagement session.
+Knowing Chris worked as a logger and Bobbi Jean as an employee of Yellowstone National Park, I wanted to photograph them in their outdoor element.
+Afterward, we ventured over to the wood shop of Montana Wildwoods artist and friend Tom Benedict where we played amongst his large juniper tree sculptures.

 Last week I photographed the Story Mill Park Winter Engagement Portrait Session of Samantha & Jonathan near downtown Bozeman, Montana.